jnoda/jnoda.github.io/_jobs/en/webtools.md

     logo: logo-webtools.png

 excerpt: |
-    Designed, developed, maintained and improved e-encuesta.com; a platform hosted in the cloud to create online surveys, scalable and with high availability.
+    Designed, developed, maintained and improved **e-encuesta.com**; a platform hosted in the cloud to create online surveys, scalable and with high availability.
 Comprised by a set of distributed applications built with a classic Java 8 stack (Spring, Hibernate, Maven, Thymeleaf, etc.) supported by the infrastructure provided by Amazon Web Services (Beanstalk, RDS, S3, Cloudfront, Cloudwatch).
 ---

 ## Responsibilities

-Designed, developed, maintained and improved e-encuesta.com; a platform hosted in the cloud to create online surveys, scalable and with high availability.
+Designed, developed, maintained and improved [e-encuesta.com](https://www.encuesta.com){:target="_blank" rel="noopener"}; a platform hosted in the cloud to create online surveys, scalable and with high availability.
 Comprised by a set of distributed applications built with a classic Java 8 stack (Spring, Hibernate, Maven, Thymeleaf, etc.) supported by the infrastructure provided by Amazon Web Services (Beanstalk, RDS, S3, Cloudfront, Cloudwatch).